-Lawrence S. Zilavy is a director and a member of the Audit Committee and the Nominating and Corporate Governance Committee.
-Mr. Zilavy is also our lead independent director.
+Mr. Zilavy is a director and a member of the Audit Committee and the Nominating and Corporate Governance Committee as well as our lead independent director.
 He has served as a director since October 2005.
 Since October 2009, Mr. Zilavy has been employed by a private family investment office.
 Mr. Zilavy was a Senior Vice President of Barnes & Noble College Booksellers, Inc., a college book retailer, from May 2006 to September 2009.
 He was Executive Vice President, Corporate Finance and Strategic Planning for Barnes & Noble, Inc., a bookseller and retailer of content, digital media and education products ("Barnes & Noble"), from May 2003 until November 2004 and was Chief Financial Officer of Barnes & Noble from June 2002 through April 2003.
 Prior to joining Barnes & Noble, Mr. Zilavy had a 25-year career in banking.
 Mr. Zilavy serves on the Board of Directors of The Hain Celestial Group, Inc., a natural and organic food and personal care products company, where he is a member of the Audit Committee and chairperson of the Corporate Governance and Nominating Committee.
-Mr. Zilavy is also a director of the non-profit arts education institution The Harlem School of the Arts.
 Mr. Zilavy also served as a director of Barnes & Noble from 2006 to 2010.